Glyphack/Glyphack/content/blog/dv-6.md

 2. Get the other pin in those connections
 3. Get the instance ID of those pins
 4. Find what is the type of that instance ID
-5. Lookup the instance ID in it's associated map(wires, gates, etc.)
+5. Lookup the instance ID in its associated map(wires, gates, etc.)

 This is harder to do than having objects embedded into each other and having access like `pin.instance.pos`.
 But it introduces borrow checker issues.